mahfuz1715/SmartParkingSystem/README.md

 In the "PaymentDaon" class DIP violated because low level module depends on high level modules in the class.
 So we created an interface to solve the Dependency Inversion Principle.

-Lab Task 2: Code smells:
+Lab Task 2: Code smells (Commit no-2)

 1. Dead Code: